verifai-ai/optimizer/README.md

    <img src="images/FIFO-RL-Img2.png"
  width="400" height="400" />

-Figure:  Average  FIFO Depth with Random Stimulus and Iteration-6 using Verifai’s ML/RL
+Figure 4:  Average  FIFO Depth with Random Stimulus and Iteration-6 using Verifai’s ML/RL

 Here is a link to the entire manuscript describing this experiment.
 [Doing better than random] (https://arxiv.org/abs/1909.13168)